 This will process all pending work.
-Once this is done, the service will shutdown, as it has nothing else to do and you will see that the CPU will be back to the normality.
+Once this is done, the service will shut down, as it has nothing else to do and you will see that the CPU will be back to the normality.

-This can be important to be aware for the Administration team (or DevOps team) while planning your .NET framework update to make sure that everything run smoothly especially in the production environment, otherwise this can be one of the reasons (at least for a few minutes or hours) for you notice that our production applications are running a little slowly.
+This can be important to be aware for the Administration team (or DevOps team) while planning your .NET framework update to make sure that everything runs smoothly especially in the production environment, otherwise this can be one of the reasons (at least for a few minutes or hours) for you notice that our production applications are running a little slowly.

 There is also a PowerShell provide by the Microsoft .NET team to speed up the optimization service: DrainNGenQueue.ps (see more here)